-The debt at certain of LICT's subsidiary companies contains restrictions on the amount of funds that can be transferred to their respective parent companies.
-Over the past several years, LICT has repaid and restructured the debt at other subsidiaries, permitting free movement of cash from those operations.
+In 2017, LICT eliminated the remaining debt at its subsidiary companies that contained restrictions on the amount of funds that can be transferred to their respective parent companies.
 In 2014, it established its primary corporate liquidity facility at Brighton Communications Corporations ("Brighton"), a direct wholly-owned subsidiary of LICT.
 Brighton now receives the cash flow from the operating subsidiaries and can, subject to certain restrictions, distribute that cash flow to LICT.
-With regard to the operations that still are encumbered (located in California and Kansas), Brighton receives cash to meet its obligations primarily through management fees charged to its subsidiaries, dividends, and a tax sharing agreement with its subsidiaries.
 Additional liquidity is obtained through usage of a revolving credit facility.
 LICT and Brighton also have obtained liquidity by the sale of assets.

 On December 30, 2014, Brighton closed on a \$30 million revolving credit facility from CoBank, ACB.
 The facility, which was to expire in December 2017, replaced line of credit facilities previously arranged by LICT.
 On April 12, 2017, this facility was extended until March 31, 2020, and at the same terms, except that the total facility was expanded from \$30 million to \$50 million.
 Brighton owns substantially all the subsidiaries within the LICT consolidated group of companies.
-As of December 31, 2016, and 2015, there was \$16.0 million and \$14.0 million, respectively outstanding under this facility, classified as long-term debt.
-The average balance outstanding under these facilities was \$14.8 million at an average interest rate of 3.0% in 2016, and the highest amount outstanding was \$18.0 million.
+As of December 31, 2017, and 2016, there was \$10.6 million and \$16.0 million, respectively outstanding under this facility, classified as long-term debt.
+The average balance outstanding under these facilities was \$9.1 million at an average interest rate of 3.6% in 2017, and the highest amount outstanding was \$16.0 million.
 Management believes that the current CoBank facility provides adequate liquidity for at least the next twelve months.

 The Company is obligated under long-term debt provisions and lease agreements to make certain cash payments over the term of the agreements.
-The following table summarizes, as of December 31, 2016, and for the periods shown, these contractual obligations and certain other financing commitments from banks and other financial institutions that provide liquidity:
+The following table summarizes, as of December 31, 2017, and for the periods shown, these contractual obligations and certain other financing commitments from banks and other financial institutions that provide liquidity:

 Payments Due by Period (In thousands)

-Total Less than 1-3 4 - 5 After 5
+Less than 1 - 3 4 - 5 After 5

-Total l year years years years
+Total 1 year years years years

-Long-term debt, principal only \$26,084 \$4,723 \$12,100 \$8,793 \$468
+Long-term debt, notes to sellers, principal only \$20,401 \$2,425 \$5,356 \$12,620 \$

-Operating leases 2,452 575 868 678 331
+Operating leases 2,452 \$2, 4 25 575 \$5,550 868 \$12,020 678 331

+Revolving credit facility with bank,

-Notes payable to banks, principal only 16,000 16,000
+principal only 10,600 10,600

-Interest on debt and notes 6,563 2,608 2,653 1,123 179
+Interest on debt and notes 3,488 1,592 1,563 333

 Total contractual cash obligations and

-commitments \$51,099 \$7,906 \$15,621 \$26,594 \$978
+commitments \$36,941 \$4,592 \$18,387 \$13,631 \$331

-At December 31, 2016, total debt, excluding deferred financing, was \$42.1 million, a decrease of \$2.7 million from December 31, 2015.
-At December 31, 2016, there was \$24.2 million of fixed interest rate debt outstanding, averaging 6.99%, and \$18.0 million of variable interest rate debt, averaging 3.217%.
-The long-term debt facilities at certain subsidiaries, located in Iowa and Kansas, are secured by substantially all those subsidiaries' assets, at another subsidiary, located in California, it is secured by the subsidiary's common stock.
+At December 31, 2017, total debt, was \$31.0 million, a decrease of \$11.1 million from December 31, 2016.
+At December 31, 2017, there was \$20.4 million of fixed interest rate debt outstanding, averaging 6.87%, and \$10.6 million of variable interest rate debt, averaging 4.05%.
 In addition, the revolving credit facility at Brighton is secured by the assets and common stock of the subsidiaries that are not already pledged.
-The debt facilities contain certain covenants restricting distributions to Brighton and, in turn, to LICT.
 Certain assets including the New Hampshire operations and the investment in the Modoc RSA Partnership can be distributed to LICT without restriction.